DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

 ---

-## OPTION #3 - Inversion of Control with Service Locator
+## Option #3 - Inversion of Control with Service Locator

 Inversion of Control (IoC): the entity proactively requires the service